Jones-M12/Notes-Application/README.md

-# Unit 11 Express Homework: Note Taker
+# Notes Application

-## Description
+## Overview

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.

-* The application frontend has already been created, it's your job to build the backend and connect the two.

-* The following HTML routes should be created:

-  * GET `/notes` - Should return the `notes.html` file.

-  * GET `*` - Should return the `index.html` file

-* The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.

-* The following API routes should be created:

-  * GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.

-  * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.

-  * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
-This means you'll need to find a way to give each note a unique `id` when it's saved.
-In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.
+This application was designed to allow a user to utilize a online notes application for writing, saving and deleting notes.

+It allows a user to move away from hand written notes that can be lost or easily damages.

+A user can better origanze ideas without forgetting or being unable to recall.

 ## User Story

-AS A user, I want to be able to write and save notes
+As a USERT

-I WANT to be able to delete notes I've written before
+I WANT to be able to create notes, save them, and delete notes when they are no longer needed.

-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can organize task and keep track of tasks I need to complete.

-## Business Context

-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.

-## Acceptance Criteria
+## Development

-Application should allow users to create and save notes.

-Application should allow users to view previously saved notes.

-Application should allow users to delete previously saved notes.
+I have designed the backend of this application using Express methods, designing it to take persistent notes that allow the use recall information whenever neeeded.

+I learned how to connect the frontend with the backend building routes and the server.
+I have gained more knowledge and increased my understanding of how the database, the server, and the client comer together to build dynamic applications.

+## Future Development: User Story

+As a USER.

+I WANT to be able to edit preexisting notes.

+SO THAT I can organize and keep track of uncomepleted task.

 - - -